hoasxyz/even-website/content/about.md

   On the other hand, this website is for keeping

-  * something fragmentary, which is unnecessary to remember but Hoas will use it elsewhere at some point and,
+  * something fragmentary, which is unnecessary to remember but Hoas will use it elsewhere at some point,

+  * debugging and,

-  * debugging.
+  * something else.

-  And there are some blogs from the template Hoas have not deleted.
+  And there are some blogs from the template Hoas has not deleted.
 They are named `Theme preview` in menu.

 ## 2 Thanks

   My website is created by [**blogdown**](https://bookdown.org/yihui/blogdown/) and [Hugo](https://gohugo.io/).
-Meanwhile I will appreciate two aces(Althought they always pretend to be amateurs...):
+Meanwhile I will appreciate two aces(Although they always pretend to be amateurs...):

   * [Yihui Xie](https://yihui.name/).
 The main author of **blogdown** package.
 He built [Capitial of Statistics](https://cosx.org/) when he was an excellent undergraduate in [Renmin University of China](https://www.ruc.edu.cn/).
 And now he is a software engineer working at [RStudio,Inc](https://www.rstudio.com/).
 When he was writting [*bookdown: Authoring Books and Technical Documents with R Markdown*](https://bookdown.org/yihui/bookdown/), he wrote: